cap-js/docs/java/cqn-services/remote-services.md

       retrievalStrategy: "CurrentTenant"
 ```

-In this configuration, a destination with name `s4-business-partner-api`will be looked up via the Cloud SDK.
 The additional parameter `retrievalStrategy: CurrentTenant` ensures that the destination will be looked up from the subscriber account if the tenant is correctly set in the Request Context.

 As a pre-requisite for destination lookup in subscriber accounts, the CAP application need to define a dependency to the Destination service for their subscriptions e.g. in the SaaS Registry.
 This can be enabled by setting the `cds.multiTenancy.dependences.destination` to `true` in the configuration.

 Retrieval strategies are part of a set of configuration options provided by Cloud SDK which are exposed by CAP Java as part of the configuration for _Remote Services_.
 For details refer to section about [destination strategies](#destination-strategies).

-#### Service Binding-based Scenarios
+### Service Binding Configuratiion
 Service Binding-based _Remote Services_ are the desired solution if the _Remote Service_ is running on the BTP.
 The CAP Java SDK will extract the relevant information from the service binding to connect to the _Remote Service_.
 Service binding-based _Remote Services_ have the advantage over destination-based _Remote Services_ of simpler usage.
 There is no need to externalize configuration (e.g. credentials) for example into a BTP destination.
 Also, aspects like credential rotation is provided out-of-the box.

-In this scenario, the _Remote Service_ is running as another micro service within the the same SaaS application.
-Both the calling CAP application and the _Remote Service_ are bound to the same (shared) xsuaa service instance and, thus, accept jwt tokens issued by this xsuaa instance.
+In this scenario, the remote API is running as another micro service within the the same SaaS application.
+Both the calling CAP application and the _Remote Service_ are bound to the same (shared) xsuaa service instance and, thus, accept JWT tokens issued by the single xsuaa instance.

 ```yaml
 cds: